 Solar has hidden costs

-All this means that a Solar plant isn't just the cost of the plant and free fuel to get reliable base power.
-It is certainly misleading to claim 1 MWh of peak production (Solar) is the same as 1 MWh of base reliable production -- which is what the flim-flam Solar Power advocates claim.
+This means that a Solar plant isn't just the cost of the plant and free fuel to get reliable base power.
+So it is completely dishonest to compare 1 MWh of peak production (Solar) to 1 MWh of reliable base power.
+Which is how the flim-flammers (Solar Power advocates) usually calculate/compare.

 Subsidies and Residential Solar